Should you lend your kids money to buy a home?

 First, you must properly document the loan.

-"The parents are going to have to work with a title and escrow company to create the required deed of trust documents and record these with the county in which the residence is located," says Kevin Gahagan, a certified financial planner and principal of Mosaic Financial Partners in San Francisco.
+"The parents are going to have to work with a title company to create the required deed of trust documents and record these with the county in which the residence is located," says Kevin Gahagan, a certified financial planner and principal of Mosaic Financial Partners in San Francisco.
+"This will secure their interest in the property."

 This formal loan document should state the loan's interest rate, term and transferability, Gahagan says.
 It should also include an amortization table showing the balance remaining and equity accrued at any point in the loan's lifespan.